MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

     > Note: You can use use `${{ENV_NAME}}` to reference variables in `env/.env.{TEAMSFX_ENV}`.

-   1. "replyUrlsWithType": List of registered redirect_uri values that Azure AD will accept as destinations when returning tokens.[HelpLink.](https://learn.microsoft.com/azure/active-directory/develop/reference-app-manifest#replyurlswithtype-attribute) You need to set necessary Redirect Uris into "replyUrlsWithType" for successfully returning token.
+   1. "replyUrlsWithType": List of registered redirect_uri values that Azure AD will accept as destinations when returning tokens.
+You need to set necessary Redirect Uris into "replyUrlsWithType" for successfully returning token.

     For example: